For more pleasant and peaceful days.

 For those with Alzheimer’s disease or other forms of dementia in Wheaton, Illinois, memory care is a carefully designed environment that delivers a better quality of life – not just for residents, but for their families and loved ones too.
 Individualized dementia care from a community like Westbridge can make a world of difference.

-Choosing memory care in IL, like that provided by Westbridge, ensures that individuals with dementia receive the personalized care they need for a better quality of life while also supporting their families and loved ones.
+Choosing memory care in Wheaton, like that provided by Westbridge, ensures that individuals with dementia receive the personalized care they need for a better quality of life while also supporting their families and loved ones.
 Our personal approach includes:

 Specialized Care